 = -0.05 + 0.17

 Thus, each time this particular player serves the team expects to score 0.12 points.
-If you play around with the numbers in different ways you can see how being more ore less aggressive could potentially impact that EVS value through the impact it has on ace and error percentages and the chances of winning the service rally.
+If you play around with the numbers in different ways you can see how being more or less aggressive impacts that EVS value through the impact it has on ace and error percentages and the chances of winning the service rally.

 We can translate the desire of the Wisconsin coach into a desire to increase service rally win % – PRW from the formula above.
-If the team is going to get more aggressive serving it should increase the PRW (and reduce the PRL) to improve the EVS, but it will also likely mean rising PE, which hurts the EVS.
-The question a coach needs to answer is whether the positive move in PRW more than offsets the rise in PE.
+If the team is going to get more aggressive serving it should increase the PRW (and reduce the PRL) and/or increase aces (PA) to improve the EVS, but it will also likely mean rising PE, which hurts the EVS.
+The question a coach needs to answer is whether the positive move in PRW and/or PA more than offsets the rise in PE.
 If so, then it’s a good idea.
 If not, then there’s a problem.

 6 Steps to Better Practices - Free Guide